 A criminal charge can be overwhelming, but cody can help you move forward.

-Cody Warner is an NYC criminal attorney who understands how distraught you can feel when charged with a crime.
+Cody Warner is an experienced NYC criminal lawyer who understands how distraught you can feel when facing criminal charges.

 Your freedom is at stake.
 Your reputation is at stake.
-You are unfamiliar with the complexities of the criminal justice system, yet you must grapple with difficult questions about your case: Should I go to trial?
-Should I take a plea?
-Will the court hear my side of the story?
+You are unfamiliar with the complexities of the criminal justice system, yet you must grapple with difficult questions about your case: Was I wrongfully arrested?
 Can I get my case dismissed?
-Will I go to prison?
+Will I get a criminal record?

-Having represented thousands of New Yorkers accused of committing crimes, Cody knows how to strategically navigate the criminal justice system to get great results, and he can quickly assess the strengths and weaknesses of your case to determine the best path forward.
+Having represented thousands of New Yorkers accused of committing crimes, Cody knows how to strategically navigate the court system to get great results, and he can quickly assess the strengths and weaknesses of your case to determine the best path forward.

 a note about criminal defense from